LiberTEM/LiberTEM/docs/source/install.rst

 Updating
 ~~~~~~~~

-When installed from PyPi via pip, you can update like this:
+When installed from PyPI via pip, you can update like this:

 .. code-block:: shell